Xuanwu Gate Incident: Aftermath

 In 632 AD, Ma Zhou charged that the retired Emperor Gaozu had settled in the Da'an Palace, (Note: After 629, the Hongyi Palace was called the Da'an Palace (大安宮) (Bingham 1950b).) which he considered an inhospitable place as it was built on low-lying lands at Chang'an that were plagued by dampness and heat during the summer.
 According to Ma Zhou, ever since Emperor Taizong moved to the countryside during the summers, the retired emperor was left behind in Chang'an to suffer in the summer heat.
 When Emperor Taizong did invite his father, he would always decline the invitation to spend the summer together.
 Ma Zhou also charged that Emperor Taizong had not visited his father for a long time even though they lived nearby each other.
 Ever since the bloody palace coup, it seemed that father and son drifted apart to such an extent that their relationship never healed.
 In 634 AD, Emperor Taizong launched the construction of the Daming Palace.
-He ordered the construction of the new summer palace as a residence for his father, but the retired emperor grew ill and never witnessed the palace's completion before his death in the 5th month of 635.
+He ordered the construction of the new summer palace as a residence for his father.
+However, the retired emperor grew ill and died in the 5th month of 635, so he never witnessed the palace's completion.